 “Well there’s enough people in the world to hire you.”

 There are more than 10 people on planet Earth so there are plenty of people out there who will hire you – you just need to find them.
-And once you’ve found one, it’s SO easy to find more of them because you then know what they look like.
+And once you’ve found one, it’s much easier to find more of them because you now know what they look like.

 You know who they are, what their business goals are, what challenges they face, where they hang out online, what they need doing, what publications they read, what events they go to – you know them so you can now find more of them.